adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 But for an MBA, this was not something that was interesting to me.

-## Recognition
-I also wasn’t interested in doing an MBA to “impress” an employer or potential employer.
-Nor was it important to me if an employer recognized whether my MBA was from an important enough institution.
-For me, it’s all about the knowledge instead.

 ## Promotion
-It often seems the desire to do an MBA is associated with an expectation of promotion, a pay rise, better opportunities, etc.
+The desire to do an MBA can sometimes be associated with an expectation of promotion, a pay rise, better opportunities, etc.

-While these might be potential outcomes of an MBA, they weren’t a driving reason for me either.
+While these might be potential outcomes of an MBA, they weren’t a driving reason for me.
 I certainly had no expectation that an MBA would lead to any automatic change in my career.
-From my own experience, great employers care more about the value and team-focused attitude you bring, not the letters after your name.

 I say all the above simply to emphasize that my reasons for considering an MBA came down to the desire to learn, gain knowledge, and do this for myself, not for someone else.